The Bottleneck Birthday Problem: Results and Discussion

 \section{Results and Discussion}

-We implemented all the recurrences derived in the previous sections.
-We use an arbitrary precision arithmetic library so that large integer operations can be performed.
+We implemented all the recurrences derived in the previous sections.\footnote{Our implementation is available at: https://github.com/chijulbtripathy-coder/BottleneckBirthdayProblem} We use an arbitrary precision arithmetic library so that large integer operations can be performed.
 The implementations all give identical results, thereby providing the validity of the theoretical derivations and implementation.
 The Table~1 shows the maximum number of people $n$ required for an $m$-day year so that no day of the year has more than $r \geq 1$ birthdays incident on it with probability at least 1/2, for different values of $m$ and $r$.

 The recurrence in Equation~\ref{eqn:strbbprecurrence} is faster to compute both the number of ways and the probability compared to the recurrences in Equations~\ref{eqn:odtrecurrence} and~\ref{eqn:countingrecurrence}.
 The recurrence in Equation~\ref{eqn:Precurrence} is the most efficient one to directly compute the probability values, however, we cannot use this to compute the number of ways valid configurations can be formed.